-Taking private lessons with an experiences jazz guitar teacher is probably the most efficient way to learn how to play jazz guitar.
-However, this can be quite pricey.
+Taking private jazz guitar lessons with an experiences jazz guitar teacher is probably the most efficient way to learn how to play jazz guitar.
+This is not unlike the process for learning how to play jazz piano.
+However, private lessons can be quite pricey.
 And if you’re not located within a major metropolitan area, it could be difficult to find a qualified teach for jazz guitar lessons.
 On the other hand, if you do have access to a jazz guitar teacher, you’ll likely progress much more quickly than via other available methods.

 Online Guitar Lessons

 If you live outside of a major metropolitan area, you might be able to find an excellent teacher who offers jazz guitar lessons online.
 Now that online music lessons have become so prevalent, you can likely find an extremely qualified jazz guitar teacher who will be very glad to teach online, and you might even find the cost to be most reasonable than in-person lessons.
 Some drawbacks to online lessons will be that the instructor will not be able to offer feedback about tone as accurately given the sound limitations of online lessons, and the delay in the online format could make playing together in the lesson more difficult, and possible not even possible, depending upon the technology the teacher is using.